How Long Does Heroin Stay in the System?

 How Long Does Heroin Stay in Your System?

 Although heroin’s effects can be felt up to four to five hours after the last dose, heroin’s half-life is estimated to be about 30 minutes.
-A drug’s half-life is the amount of time that it takes for a drug to reduce to 50 percent of its concentrated dose.
+Heroin’s half-life of 30 minutes is how long it takes for heroin to reduce to 50 percent of its concentrated dose.

-However, there are several factors that can play a role for how long a drug stays in your system, such as:
+However, there are several factors that can play a role in how long a drug stays in your system, such as: